 ADDITIONAL KEY MEMBER VOLUNTEERS

 Kat (They/She/He) is a small, spunky, gay & nonbinary NYC based performer & photographer with their BA in Acting/Minor in Gender Studies from Baldwin Wallace University.
-Frequently seen in concert with Trans Voices Cabaret, at Joes Pub, 54Below - or just re-reading Harry Potter for the 20th time on a bench somewhere in NYC, Kat is a classically trained actor with a fierce voice- visit their website for more: https://www.katgriffin-actor.com/
+Frequently seen in concert with Trans Voices Cabaret, at Joes Pub, 54Below - or just re-reading Harry Potter for the 20th time on a bench somewhere in NYC.
+Kat is a classically trained actor with a fierce voice- visit their website for a full resume, photography information, and current/upcoming projects: https://www.katgriffin-actor.com/

 Kirstyn Hippe (she/her) is a queer, NYC-based singer/songwriter with a passion for social media and musical theatre.
 Kirstyn has a BA from The King's College in Media, Culture & the Arts with a Theatre emphasis.
 She wrote spunky nerd-rock songs for the short film "I Ship It" and the CW Seed webseries of the same name, and has also toured the country thrice playing music about Harry Potter.
 (Yes, really.)
 Nowadays, she spends her time curating Instagram feeds, writing catchy caption copy, and crying over Fun Home.
 You can find her original tunes at http://kirstyn.net and elsewhere online at @kirstynhippe.